miya0001/wpenv/README.md

 $ cd wp-content/plugins/my-plugin
 ```

-Run a docker container in the directory and exec into the container.
+Run a docker in the directory and exec into the container.

 ```
 $ curl -L https://raw.githubusercontent.com/miya0001/wpenv/master/run.sh | bash -s 7.1 4.8